AXIA-JS/api/UPGRADING.md

 ## 0.90.1 (and newer), from 0.81.1 (and older)

-The 0.90.1 release caters for the [AXIALunar network](https://axialunar.network/) and pulls in all the changes to support [Substrate 2.x](https://github.com/axia-tech/substrate), all while maintaining backwards compatibility to allow operation on networks such as [AXIACoin's Alexander](https://axia.network/).
+The 0.90.1 release caters for the [AXIALunar network](https://axialunar.network/) and pulls in all the changes to support [Substrate 2.x](https://github.com/axia-tech/substrate), all while maintaining backwards compatibility to allow operation on networks such as [AXIA's Alexander](https://axia.network/).

 To support the network and the new transaction formats, a number of changes were made to how extrinsics are handled and signed.
 In addition, as support for ongoing work where type definitions are to be supplied by the actual node metadata, the foundation has been laid to move to type definitions as opposed to classes for runtime types.